harshp30/harshp30/README.md

 - A Clap (sound) controlled lamp
 - Software that can detect whether the user is wearing a mask or not

-Currently I am diving into the world of full-stack web development through a bootcamp on Udemy and re-doing CS50ai in order get some machine learning projects up
+Currently I am interning at Xerris Inc as a Front-End developer and am re-reviewing the core concepts from CS50ai in order get some machine learning projects up.

 Outside of coding,